EmaTopolnjak/BEP/README.md

 │   ├── evaluation_utils.py                 # Helper functions for evaluation
 │   ├── complete_evaluation.py              # Runs complete evaluation across all test cases
-│   ├── general_evaluation.py               # If evaluation of the model based on one pass through the model is preferred │   └── itterative_prediction.py            # If evaluation of the model based on itterative predictions is preferred ├── extra_codes/                            # Extra codes │   ├── observer_variability.py             # Calculates the inter-oberver variability between 3 observers and intra-oberver variability between 2 obervations
+│   ├── general_evaluation.py               # If evaluation of the model based on one pass through the model is preferred │   └── iterative_prediction.py            # If evaluation of the model based on iterative predictions is preferred ├── extra_codes/                            # Extra codes │   ├── observer_variability.py             # Calculates the inter-oberver variability between 3 observers and intra-oberver variability between 2 obervations
 │   └── combine_annotations_to_one_file.py  # Merges multiple manual rotation files into a single one (if applicable)